BacAmorim/ThreadedSparseCSR.jl/README.md

 - `bmul!(y, A, x, [alpha], [beta])`, 5 argument (`y = alpha*A*x +beta*y `) and 3 argument (`y = A*x`) in-place multithreaded versions of `mul!`, using [Polyester.jl](https://github.com/JuliaSIMD/Polyester.jl) threading (using `@batch`)
 - `bmul(A, x)`, multithreaded version of `A*x`, using [Polyester.jl](https://github.com/JuliaSIMD/Polyester.jl) threading (using `@batch`)

-The number of Julia threads that are is used for sparse mat-vec multiplication can be checked via
+The number of Julia threads that are used for sparse mat-vec multiplication can be checked via
 ```
 ThreadedSparseCSR.get_num_threads()
 ```